 Volunteer Income Tax Assistance

-For those earning $54,000 or less, need additional assistance due to disability, age or limited language, the Volunteer Income Tax Assistance (VITA) program or the Tax Counseling for the Elderly (TCE) can help.
+For those earning $57,000 or less, need additional assistance due to disability, age, or limited language, the Volunteer Income Tax Assistance (VITA) program or the Tax Counseling for the Elderly (TCE) can help.
 You can find more about these programs here.

-If you don’t qualify from an income perspective or filing status, you might be able to get it through a tax preparer’s partner.
+If you don’t qualify from an income perspective or filing status, you might be able to get it through a tax preparer’s partner (this list has not been fully updated for 2022 as we are still early in the tax season, we will update these as they are released and promoted):

-- Active duty military: Many tax preparers offer discounts for active duty military, such as TaxSlayer’s Military Discount Offer (50% off) and TurboTax military discount.
+- Active duty military: Many tax preparers offer discounts or free filing for active-duty military, such as TaxSlayer’s Military Discount Offer ($0 federal filing) and TurboTax military discount (currently free filing).
 If you are active, you should also check the Free File program because there are often exceptions to the income rules if you are active military.

-- State Farm and Fidelity customers can get a $20 discount on TurboTax products.
-Click here for State Farm,click here for Fidelity.
+- Fidelity customers can get a $20 discount on TurboTax products. click here for Fidelity.
 Vanguard used to offer this but no longer does so.

 - Southwest Rapid Rewards Shopping offers 1,000 points if you file your taxes with TurboTax going through their Shopping portal.
 This is valid for the Free Edition too.